What is a Life Sentence in Canada?

 Toronto Criminal Defence Lawyer

-If you or a loved one are facing a potential life sentence, you need a criminal lawyer.
+If you or a loved one are facing a potential life imprisonment Canada, you need a criminal lawyer.
 They understand what a life sentence in Canada means and the process and will provide you with a realistic view of your possible options and outcomes when dealing with a life prison in Canada.

-William Jaksa is a Toronto criminal defence lawyer with experience in defence and appeals.
+William Jaksa is a Toronto criminal defence lawyer with over 15 years of experience in practicing criminal law.
 Contact Jaksa today for a consultation.